Sir Thomas More: A Martyr to Conscience

 Questioned yet again on the King's Great Matter he again refused to answer stating that in law his silence must be taken as consent.
 He was correct in law but in the end was to be convicted on the perjured evidence of the Attorney-General for Wales Sir Richard Rich, who claimed that Sir Thomas had told him the King did not have the authority to declare himself Head of the Church of England and so could not grant himself the divorce.

-Once the verdict of guilty had been passed Sir Thomas at last opened up and spoke his mind.
+Once the verdict of guilty had been passed Sir Thomas at last spoke his mind.
 He denied the legitimacy of the Act of Succession and refuted the Oath of Supremacy saying that: "No temporal man, regardless of who he was, could declare himself the head of spirituality.”
 He then proceeded to condemn the divorce and declared that if he were still Chancellor then he would pursue his truth every bit as vigorously as Cromwell now pursued his.

 Having spoken before the Court as was his right, he was sentenced to be hung, drawn and quartered.
 Henry was both depressed at having to execute his old friend and angry with him for making him do so.
 It was with reluctance that he signed his Death Warrant but in an act of leniency he commuted the sentence to beheading only.